state-of-the-art/matrix-midi-controller/README.md

 [Amazon](https://www.amazon.com/dp/B00SK8O5D2/)
 * $19.80 Teensy 3.2 - [PJRC](https://www.pjrc.com/store/teensy32.html)
 [Amazon](https://www.amazon.com/dp/B015M3K5NG/)
-* Number of wires, micro-usb cable, small screws, 3d printer to print the enclosure (top cover is available)
+* Certain amount of wires and small crews, a micro-usb cable, 3D-printed enclosure (you can use our model of the top cover)

-Total: ~$210
+Total cost: ~$210

 ### Options

-* You can try to use another control board, that supports i2c & usb MIDI.
+* You can use a different development board, as long as it supports i2c & USB MIDI
-* Also you can try to use another number of boards to get some different configuration
+* You can also try a different amount of NeoTrellis boards and/or put them together in a different configuration

-If you change something, most probably you will need to adjust the source code.
+If you make changes to the hardware, you will most likely have to adjust the source code.

 ## Known issues

 * Adafruit NeoTrellis PCB:
-    * Button can touch led terminals and activate the vertical line of board buttons - you can insulate the terminals using glue or any other way to fix this.
+    * On press, the silicone buttons can touch the LED terminals, which activates the entire vertical line of button on the board.
+You may have to insulate the terminals with adhesive or apply some other fix.
-    * Buttons is quite hard to operate - easy to hit, but to press a number of buttons you need to practice
+    * Said buttons weren't exactly made with musical instruments in mind: they are quite stiff and definitely take time to get used to.

-You also can check the issues page on GitHub:
+For reported bugs and upcoming features check the issues page on GitHub:
 * [Issues](https://github.com/state-of-the-art/matrix-midi-controller/issues)

 ## Arduino IDE & build

-It's a good idea to find the teensy board page and follow the instructions:
+A good place to start would be the Teensy board page:

 * [Teensyduino](https://www.pjrc.com/teensy/td_download.html)

-To build - just open the sketch with Arduino IDE and click Verify button.
+To build - open the sketch with Arduino IDE and click the Verify button.
-To flash - connect the Teensy board, select the port & click Upload button.
+To flash - connect the Teensy board, select the port, and click the Upload button.

 ### Configs